GregMurray30/MultiTouchAttribution/README.md

  https://arxiv.org/abs/1809.02230

 ## Foreword
-I arrived at the idea of using an LSTM-Attenion model for MTA independently and upon googling the topic came upon the Li-Arava paper that veered from my theorized approach only minorly.
 The following is a description and physical implementation of the model based on the description in the paper.

 ## TLDR Results Summary
-This notebook contains a *quick-and-dirty*, prototype implementation of the deep learning model with attention weight vectors (**DLAW**), based on the 2018 Adobe paper in the link above, as a means of attributing channels' revenue from multi-touch impression data.
+This notebook contains a prototype implementation of the deep learning model with attention weight vectors (**DLAW**), based on the 2018 Adobe paper in the link above, as a means of attributing channels' revenue from multi-touch impression data.
 The model performs much better on a simple, simulated dataset than the naive approaches 50-50 split, and first/last touched.
  The data was simulated with an additive, mostly linear data generating function (see below for function and simulation methodology).
 The attribution percentage *mean absolute error* (MAE) for all approaches changed depending on the particular values chosen for the channel parameters in the simulated conversion logistic function (ie: the impact Facebook has as the second channel to impress, amount of boosting effect that a last-touched impression receives, etc.)

  ### 95% Confidence Interval Absolute Error (AE), (*AE in range  [0, 1]*)